 Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.

-Radiotherapy can be used to help pain and other symptoms when breast cancer has spread to the following parts of the body:
+It is used to relieve pain and other symptoms, for example, when breast cancer has spread to:

 Radiotherapy is usually given as a series of short, daily treatments, Monday-Friday, in the radiotherapy department.
 You may need only one or a few sessions of treatment.
 Radiotherapy isn’t painful, but the position you have to lie in for the few minutes it takes may be uncomfortable.
 Taking a painkiller half an hour before your radiotherapy may help.

 A type of radiotherapy called stereotactic radiotherapy may be used to treat small brain tumours.
 It delivers high doses of radiation more accurately to the tumour while doing as little harm as possible to surrounding brain tissues.
 There’s more information about this in our section on radiotherapy.

 Radiotherapy doesn’t make you radioactive and it’s perfectly safe to be with other people, including children, after treatment.
 If you have any questions about radiotherapy, you can ask your doctor or the staff in the radiotherapy department.